lua-stdlib/lua-stdlib/README.md

 file for details), and released under the MIT license (the same license as Lua itself).
 There is no warranty.

-The standard subset of stdlib has no prerequisites beyond a standard Lua system.
-The following modules have extra dependencies:
+Stdlib has no prerequisites beyond a standard Lua system.

-    fstable: Lua 5.2, lfs, luaposix

 Installation